AmanSingh881/aws-devsecops-pipeline/README.md

   - Jenkins master node images

 ### ☁️ Infrastructure Provisioning using Terraform
-- Uses Terraform to define and manage AWS infrastructure components
+- Uses **Terraform** to define and manage AWS infrastructure components in a consistent and automated manner.
-- Follows modular design principles to separate concerns (network, security, compute, etc.)
+- Adopts **modular design principles**, organizing infrastructure into reusable modules (e.g., networking, security, compute, DNS, certificates).
+- Enables repeatable, scalable, and auditable infrastructure deployment.

-- Resources provisioned include:
+#### Resources provisioned include:
+- **Networking:**
+  - Virtual Private Cloud (VPC) with public and private subnets
+  - Route Tables and Internet Gateways
+  - NAT Gateways for private subnet internet access

-  - VPC, subnets, route tables, and gateways
+- **Identity and Access:**
-  - IAM roles and policies
+  - IAM Roles, Instance Profiles, and Policies to follow least-privilege principle

+- **Security:**
-  - Security groups and firewall rules
+  - Security Groups and NACLs to control network traffic
+  - Firewall rules scoped per environment (e.g., dev)

+- **Compute:**
-  - EC2 instances and Auto Scaling Groups
+  - Amazon EC2 instances for Jenkins and application workloads
-  - Load balancers for high availability
+  - Auto Scaling Groups (ASG) for high availability and elasticity

+- **Load Balancing:**
+  - Application Load Balancer (ALB) to distribute traffic across ASG instances

+- **DNS & Certificates:**
+  - **Amazon Route 53** to manage DNS records and custom domain mapping for Jenkins and applications
+  - **AWS Certificate Manager (ACM)** to provision and manage SSL/TLS certificates for securing HTTPS endpoints

+- **Secrets Management:**
+  - **AWS Secrets Manager** is used to securely store and retrieve sensitive data such as credentials, API tokens, and environment variables

 ### 🚀 CI/CD Pipeline using Jenkins
 - Jenkins is installed and configured on a dedicated EC2 instance using a prebuilt AMI